snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_to_default_rules.md

 > [!NOTE]
 >
->  For full reference information on the **Allocate Shipment** endpoint, see LINK HERE.
+>  For full reference information on the **Allocate Shipment** endpoint, see the Shipments data contract.

 ## Allocating Multiple Shipments At Once